 Payment posting once reimbursements are received

-In-house billing offers practices a greater sense of control and direct oversight.
-Since the billing team operates within your organization, you can supervise processes closely and make adjustments quickly when needed.
+In-house billing also provides practices with a greater sense of control and direct oversight.
+As the billing group works in your organization, you have the opportunity to monitor processes and make changes on the fly when necessary.

-Salaries, benefits, payroll taxes, and training add up quickly.
-The Medical Group Management Association has reported ongoing administrative staffing challenges, including higher wage demands in medical offices.
+Salaries, benefits, payroll taxes, and training are rapidly adding up.
+According to the Medical Group Management Association, there are continuing administrative staffing issues, such as increased wage demands in medical offices.

 Outsourced medical billing is partnering with an external company that manages your billing operations remotely.
 Instead of hiring and maintaining an in-house billing team, your practice works with trained specialists who handle the entire revenue cycle, including claim submission, payment posting, and denial follow-up.